kasper0406/stablehlo-coreml/README.md

 Only a subset of the StableHLO operations have been implemented, and some of them may have restrictions.

+Due to the current _dot_general_ op implementation, it is only possible to target iOS >= 18.

 Look in the `tests` directory, to see what has currently been tested.

 ## Converting a model